 The cold air that just doesn't want to stop this winter will continue to grip Minneapolis through at least Tuesday.

-Bitter temperatures will be the rule, with highs in the single digits.
+Bitter temperatures will be the rule early this week, with highs in the single digits.
 Overnight lows will drop below zero.
 Temperatures will be as much as 20 degrees below normal for this time of year.

 Anyone outdoors should wear the proper clothing, as temperatures this low could cause cold-related illnesses such as hypothermia and frostbite.

 Monday will be the coldest day of the bunch, as temperatures are expected to be near zero during the daytime hours.

 Icy conditions are possible Tuesday night before a rise in temperatures Wednesday.
 On Thursday, highs will get back near the freezing mark for the first time since January.

 Comments that don't add to the conversation may be automatically or manually removed by Facebook or AccuWeather.
 Profanity, personal attacks, and spam will not be tolerated.